PG Cert

 How You Study

-The course will be delivered using blended-learning methods with the core content being delivered through lectures and discussion-based seminar groups.
+The course will be delivered using blended-learning methods with the core content being delivered through in-person lectures and discussion-based seminar groups.
 Seminars will be supplemented by extensive directed learning that aims to enable you to further your knowledge and understanding of adult critical care.

 You will also be encouraged to further your own studies and contextualise learning through independent study.